nf-core/methylseq/docs/usage.md

 #### Advanced option on process level

-To find out exactly what resources have been set for a process, for example., the `BISMARK_ALIGN` process.
-Navigate to the [BISMARK_ALIGN](https://github.com/nf-core/methylseq/blob/dev/modules/nf-core/bismark/align/main.nf) module used in the workflow.

-> We have standardised the structure of Nextflow DSL2 pipelines such that all module files will be present in the `modules/` directory and so, based on the search results, the file we want is `modules/nf-core/bismark/align/main.nf`.
+We have standardised the structure of Nextflow DSL2 pipelines such that all module files will be present in the `modules/` directory and so, based on the search results, the file we want is `modules/nf-core/bismark/align/main.nf`.

-In the module `main.nf`, you will notice that there is a `label` directive at the top of the module that is set to [`label process_high`](https://github.com/nf-core/modules/blob/9a19690b0a3fae05fa1a6ad90a0720d681429e31/modules/nf-core/bismark/align/main.nf#L3).
+In the module `main.nf`, you will notice that there is a `label` directive at the top of the module that is set to [`label process_high`].

 The [Nextflow `label`](https://www.nextflow.io/docs/latest/process.html#label) directive allows us to organize workflow processes in separate groups which can be referenced in a configuration file to select and configure subset of processes having similar computing requirements.

 The default values for the `process_high` label are set in the pipeline's [`base.config`](https://github.com/nf-core/methylseq/blob/master/conf/base.config) which in this case is defined as `72.GB`.

-Providing you haven't set any other standard nf-core parameters to **cap** the [maximum resources](https://nf-co.re/docs/usage/configuration#max-resources) used by the pipeline then we can try and bypass the `BISMARK_ALIGN` process failure by creating a custom config file that sets at least `72.GB` of memory, in this case increased to `100.GB`.
+Providing you haven't set any other standard nf-core parameters to **cap** the [resource limits](https://www.nextflow.io/docs/latest/reference/process.html#resourcelimits) used by the pipeline then we can try and bypass the `BISMARK_ALIGN` process failure by creating a custom config file that sets at least `72.GB` of memory, in this case increased to `100.GB`.

 The custom config below can then be provided to the pipeline via the [`-c`](#-c) parameter as highlighted in previous sections.